gorakhjoshi/WebDevelopmentFoundation/1. Selectors/README.md

-## 1.Type
+## 1. Type

 Remember that declarations are a fundamental part of CSS because they apply a style to a selected element.
 But how do you decide which elements will get the style?
 With a selector.

 A selector is used to target the specific HTML element(s) to be styled by the declaration.
 One selector you may already be familiar with is the type selector.
 Just like its name suggests, the type selector matches the type of the element in the HTML document.

-In the previous lesson, you changed the color of a paragraph element.
+Let's change color of the paragraph.

 ```css
 p {